 She crawls along a narrow elephant path where the grass has been smashed flat and is laser-focused on the lechwe, the tip of her tail twitching in quick, jerky spasms.

-The tension is palpable but quickly shattered by what sounds like the diabolical laugh of a child’s toy.
+The tension is palpable but quickly shattered by what sounds like a child’s toy.
 It’s the alarm call of an African ground squirrel.
 The lechwe freezes then runs away.
-Thwarted, the leopard relaxes and starts to roll in the grass like a cuddly housecat, transforming from a deadly killer into a pretty kitty before our eyes.
+Thwarted, the leopard relaxes and starts to roll in the grass, transforming from a deadly killer into a cuddly housecat before our eyes.

-The following morning, we come upon a small breeding herd of elephants.
-I love breeding herds because there’s usually a young bull full of himself that has to show off.
+The following morning we come upon a small breeding herd of elephants.
+I love breeding herds because there’s usually a young bull full of himself that feels the need to show off.

-As it so happens, our little Napoleon is about seven-years-old.
-He holds his ears straight out and raises his head in an effort to make his suburban-sized figure look bigger.
+As it so happens, a little Napoleon about seven-years-old appears through the high grass.
+He holds his ears straight out and raises his head in an effort to make his suburban-sized figure seem bigger.

 Cheetah on the Prowl

 Another sighting comes over the radio.
-A cheetah with two, year-old cubs is in the grasslands not far from camp.
-When we find them it’s clear they haven’t eaten in a while, I can see the barest outline of their ribs.
+A cheetah with two, one-year-old cubs is in the grasslands not far from camp.
+When we find them it’s clear they haven’t eaten in a while: I can see the barest outline of their ribs.
 The mother is on the hunt, moving through the high grass on a mission, her two youngsters trotting behind her.
-Occasionally, the two tackle each other in play until they realize mom is too far ahead and then they quickly scamper to catch up.
+Occasionally, the two tackle each other in play until they realize mom is too far ahead, and then they quickly scamper to catch up.